sailfishapps/ThrowawayDemos/Working/InitialPickerDemo3/README.md

 6) The Model used must have a function value2FilterOn(index) return the value of the field to be filtered.This means that the field's role is no longer hard-coded inside InitialCharacterPicker: --> better encapsulation, lower coupling.

+7) new parameter caseSensitive (default false)

+8) Leading blanks are trimmed away in filter and sort

+9) "#" hash symbol acts a wild card for entries starting with a digit

+10) We demonstrate building the characters array programmatically with loops, rather than as a "longhand-coded" array declaration

 Version 2: First public version

 Version 1: Proof on Concept version: 90% completed, but had some major flaws --> was canibalised and reused for version 2